Helping You Seek Justice

 Easement & Boundary Attorneys Serving Lafayette, Louisiana

-If you are looking to purchase property in Lafayette, Louisiana, or you are in the process of purchasing property, contact our reliable attorneys at J. Clay LeJeune, Attorney at Law, LLC, to ensure there are no hidden easements, and to clarify any existing easements.
+If you are looking to purchase property in Lafayette, Louisiana, or you are in the process of purchasing property, contact our reliable attorneys at LeJeune & Associates, to ensure there are no hidden easements, and to clarify any existing easements.
 If you’ve already purchased property, and a boundary or easement dispute erupts, you can rely on our knowledge, experience, and resources as well.
 Contact our team today to learn more.